spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/private-api-is-used-on-the-project-level.md

 3. Recommended: Extend the functionality using the [Project Modules strategy](/docs/scos/dev/back-end-development/extending-spryker/development-strategies/development-strategies.html#project-modules).
 4. Not recommended: Copy the functionality from the core to the project level:
     1. Register the missing extension point in [Spryker Ideas](https://spryker.ideas.aha.io/), so we add it in future.
     2. Copy private API core entities to the project level and give them unique names.
-For an example, see [Example of resolving the error by copying and renaming the entities](#example-of-resolving-the-error-by-copying-and-renaming-the-entities).
+For an example, see [Example of resolving the error by copying and renaming the entities](#example-of-resolving-the-error-by-renaming-private-api-entities).
     3. As soon as the extension point in core is released, refactor the code added in step 4.2 using the strategies in steps 1-3.
         While it's not refactored, auto-upgrades are not supported, and the effort to update the project may be bigger and require more manual work.

-## Example of resolving the error by renaming Private API entities
+## Example of resolving the error by renaming private API entities

 1. Give the method a unique name and copy it to the factory to fetch the business models.
 In the  example, we add `Pyz` to its name, but you can use any other strategy.
 For example, you can prefix them with your project name.